johno/pixyll/_posts/2022-07-31-partnership_disadvantages.md

 2. You lose autonomy when **you share every aspect of the business** with your team.
 3. If a dispute arises, you better find a solution quickly.
 Otherwise, **you risk losing the business and your property**.

 You might be better off doing your own thing as a Sole Proprietor.
-In a riskier setup (requiring limited liability protection) or where you share ownership with more than 20 professionals, you should consider a [Multi Member LLC](https://www.businessinitiative.org/multi-member-llc/) or Corporation.
+In a riskier setup (requiring limited liability protection) or where you share ownership with more than 20 professionals, you should start a [Multi Member LLC](https://www.businessinitiative.org/multi-member-llc/registration/) or Corporation.

 Taking everything into account, Partnerships are the simplest solution to sharing the workload, responsibility, and profits with a team.
 But, just as every rose has its thorn, the Partnership’s simplicity comes with a few significant disadvantages, like total personal responsibility for everything.